vuestorefront/vue-storefront/packages/core/docs/core/use-cart.md

 - `removeCoupon` - function for removing coupon applied to cart
 - `loading` - a reactive object containing information about loading state of the cart

-## Cart initialization
+## Usage

 Cart composable is a service designed for supporting a single cart and access it everywhere with ease.
 Initialization of a cart requires using `loadCart()` when calling `useCart()` for the first time.
 Keep in mind that upon execution of `loadCart`, the cart will get loaded only once, if a wishlist has already been loaded, nothing happens.

 <Content slot-key="cart-initialization" />